Cold (upper respiratory infection)

 Home treatment for an upper respiratory infection can help you feel better.
 This includes getting extra rest, drinking plenty of fluids, and using a humidifier to relieve a stuffy nose.
 Follow the directions for cleaning the machine.
 You may decide to try a cough, cold, or allergy medicine for your symptoms.
 Be safe with medicines.
 Read and follow all instructions on the label.

-Upper respiratory infection (URI) in teens: When to call
+Upper respiratory infection (cold) in children 6 years and older: When to call

 Call your doctor now or seek immediate medical care if:

-• You have a new symptom, such as a sore throat, an earache, or a rash.
+• Your child has a new symptom, such as a sore throat, an earache, or sinus pain.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.